CAPLTER/knb-lter-cap.652/methods.md

 A. Place samples out on a bench or table to air dry for one week.
 It is best to break up structures in samples that are high in clay as these can become very hard upon drying.

-B. When the sample is dry it may be necessary to *gently* crush the structures with a rubber stopper or mortal & pestal.
+B. When the sample is dry it may be necessary to *gently* crush the structures with a rubber stopper or mortal and pestle.

 C. Pass the sample through a 2 mm sieve.
 A rubber stopper makes a good device to break up and push through soil structures.
 Be sure that only gentle pressure is applied, too much pressure will distort the sieve mesh.